viiri/gatekeeper/docs/user-guide.md

 ## External Authorization

-In version 1.5.0 we are introducing external authorization `--enable-uma`, only applicable with no-redirects option for now.
+In version 1.5.0 we are introducing external authorization `--enable-uma`, only applicable with `--no-redirects` option for now.
+You have to also either populate resources or use `--enable-default-deny` (see examples in previous sections).
+So you can mix both external authorization+static resource permissions, but we don't recommend it to not overcomplicate setup.
+First is always external authorization then static resource authorization.
 As it is new feature please don't use it in production, we would like first to receive feedback/testing by community.
 Right now we use external authorization options provided by Keycloak which are specified in UMA (user managed access specification [UMA](https://www.riskinsight-wavestone.com/en/2018/09/demystifying-uma2/)).
 To use this feature you need to enable authorization for client in keycloak and have